-8 Out of 10 Cats is a long-running modern topical panel show from Channel 4 in which the questions are based on statistics and the results of opinion poll surveys.
+8 Out of 10 Cats is a long-running modern topical panel show from the Channel 4 network in which the questions are based on statistics and the results of opinion poll surveys.
 The surveys are not on 'serious stuff' like voting intentions, or attitudes to the Euro - they're designed to root out the more important issues of the day, like 'What do the British public prefer, Kittens or Christmas?'.
 Of course, like all panel shows, the humour is not so much derived from a right answer but from the panellist's banter.

-Introduction: A voice-over introduces the contestants.
+Introduction: A voiceover introduces the contestants.
 Jimmy Carr then bounds onto the set with some quick gags based on statistics.

 Round 1 - What Are You Talking About: The panellists must decide the British public's top five most popular talking points of the week.
 The results are based on a poll especially conducted for the show each week by the polling company Harris Interactive.
 This round tends to take up the whole first half of the show and it is where many of the topical gags are heard.

 Middle Round - Poll With The Hole: The teams are given statistics that are missing one 'salient piece of information'.
 The teams must guess what each statistic is about, or what the answer to the statistic is.
-For example: "60% of air passengers have had problems with ______" (real answer: "their seat")
+For example:

 Middle Round - Believe It or Not: The teams must guess if the statistic Carr reads out is true of false.
 This round is often illustrated using a funny related clip.

 Middle Round - Pick Of The Polls: A team get to pick a poll topic from the choice of four, and must then guess the answer to the poll. e.g. "Most people secretly want to do another job?
 True or False".

 Middle Round - Word Association: An old round.
 The teams have to guess the top thing people associate with a particular word.
 This round is sometimes illustrated using a funny related clip.